-In particular, the following types of anchor systems can be pointed out:
+The following types of anchor systems can be pointed out:

-- Anchor system 1, the first wall anchor is set at 24.6 ft from the base and the subsequent anchors at a maximum interval of 24.6 ft.
-The topmost part of the mast after the last anchor cannot and must not exceed 9.84 ft - Anchor system 2, the first wall anchor is set at 24.6 ft from the base and the subsequent anchors at a maximum interval of 24.6 ft, with the last two anchors at a maximum interval of 9.84 ft.
+- Anchor system 1, the first wall anchor is set at 24.61 ft from the base and the subsequent anchors at a maximum interval of 24.61 ft.
+The topmost part of the mast after the last anchor cannot and must not exceed 9.84 ft - Anchor system 2, the first wall anchor is set at 24.61 ft from the base and the subsequent anchors at a maximum interval of 24.61 ft, with the last two anchors at a maximum interval of 9.84 ft.
 The topmost part of the mast after the last anchor cannot and must not exceed 19.68 ft.